“I bet a really expensive camera was used to take that shot”

 Although it is true to say that top of the range camera equipment does play a significant part in the making of certain types of wildlife images, once you get above the basic, enthusiasts' level of photographic equipment (which is excellent these days), camera gear is not the crucial factor.

-The right location will put you in the vicinity of the deer, and good field craft will put in right position to make the image; field craft is by far the most important element to master.
+You see, the right location will put you in the vicinity of the deer, but you need to use field craft will put you in best position to make the images you're after.

-I'm not in the business of recommending any particular photographic equipment, but for what it's worth here is my general advice.
+So, for what it's worth this is my general advice.

 The two most important features of a camera that you need to be concerned about are the sensor and the auto-focus system.